 And some flower sellers merely like to chill because they believe in the law of attraction; talk about the real example of someone trusting the message of the book “The Secret” by Ronda Byrne.

 Probably, not everyone goes back home happy.

 Jaipur Flower Market remains an excellent place to experience the authentic culture of the region and observe the people in action, especially for travelers from overseas.
-This morning market in Jaipur is different from the markets elsewhere in Europe and North America.
+This morning market in Jaipur is different from the markets elsewhere in Europe and North America; one of the best things to do in Jaipur in mornings.
 Have you ever been to a flower market elsewhere in India or in your city?